Autistic Burnout: Signs, Symptoms, and How to Cope

 What Is Autistic Burnout?

 Autistic burnout is a significant concern among the autistic community, characterized by a profound sense of exhaustion and overwhelm.
-This burnout arises from a mismatch between societal expectations for autistic individuals and their actual needs.
+This burnout arises from a mismatch between societal expectations and autistic needs.

 The autistic community and advocates recognize its impact.
-Dr. Dora M. Raymaker interviewed several autistic individuals, recognizing autistic burnout as a syndrome resulting from chronic stress.
+Dr. Dora M. Raymaker and colleagues interviewed several autistic individuals and identified autistic burnout as a distinct syndrome resulting from chronic life stress and masking demands

 For burnout to be classified as autistic burnout, it typically must involve pervasive, long-term exhaustion lasting at least three months.